A few weeks ago, one of my customers asked me to carry out a maintenance operation on his site.

 Note: to install a font on WordPress, I recommend this plugin (but check if your theme does not already allows it).

-Finally, also remember to leave blank spaces in your texts.
+Finally, also remember to leave blank spaces in your text.
 It allows your website to “breathe” and your users to easily find their way around, especially on mobile phones.

 III – A professional WordPress site needs content